LimZiJia/tp/docs/UserGuide.md

 ## How to use this guide:question:

 Let's get started!
+For users who are familiar with our application, you may want to skip straight to the [command summary](#command-summary) for a quick refresh of available commands.

+For beginner users who are learning how to use this guide and our application, no worries!
 Here's a rundown of every section in this guide:

 If you have yet to install HouseKeeping Hub, you can refer to the [installation instructions](#installation).